-Last revised: May 8, 2023
+Last revised: October 23, 2023

 By: Adam Burns

 Cascade Tunnel, also known as the Stevens Pass Tunnel, is actually the second structure to be built through the mountain, replacing the original in the late 1920s.

-At nearly eight miles in length it is one of the longest railroad tunnel ever built and remains in operation by successor BNSF Railway as part of its transcontinental main line connecting Seattle and Chicago.
+At nearly eight miles in length it is one of the longest railroad tunnel ever built and remains in operation today by successor BNSF Railway as part of its transcontinental main line connecting Seattle and Chicago.

 For roughly 25 years the tunnel was electrified by GN but this was discontinued in the mid-1950s when conventional diesels took over.